Can an Employee Work on a Working Holiday Visa? Work Rights for Working Holiday Makers in Australia

 This is the most common type of working holiday visa.
 It can be applied for electronically in most cases, and is available to passport holders from many European, East Asian countries and Canada.

 Current working holiday eligible countries are:

-Holders of Working Holiday Subclass 417 visas who work in a regional area for 3 months are able to apply for a second Working Holiday Visa which allows them to stay in Australia for an additional 12 months.
+Holders of Working Holiday Subclass 417 visas who have completed specified work in Australia are able to apply for a second or third Working Holiday Visa which allows them to stay in Australia for an additional 12 months for each extension.

 2. Work and Holiday Subclass 462

 The Work and Holiday visa is similar, but is available to a different range of passport holders.

 Citizens of the USA are eligible to apply online for a Work and Holiday visa in a relatively straightforward process.

 For other countries, requirements for education and English language apply and in many cases an invitation from the home government is necessary.
 Numbers of visas issued are limited each year for each country.